Skip to Content

 A genital exam is an important part of a

 routine physical exam for every teenage boy and man.
 Baby boys should also have their genitals checked for problems they were born with, such as an

 undescended testicle.
 An undescended testicle is more

-common in premature male babies than in full-term male babies.
+common in premature babies than in full-term babies.

 Testicular cancer is

 rare, but it is the most common cancer in men younger than age 35.
-Many testicular
+It often appears as a

-lump or enlarged swollen testicle.
-In the early stages of testicular cancer,
+painless lump or swollen testicle.
+In the early stages of the cancer,

-the lump, which may be about the size of a pea, usually is not painful.
+the lump may be about the size of a pea.

-self-examination (TSE) is done to familiarize a man with the normal size,
+Self-exam helps a man learn the normal size,

 on a hospital gown.